The 2026 Agency Benchmarks Report is here!

 Organic search performance highlights impressions, clicks, average click-through rate (CTR), and average position from Google Search Console.
 A snapshot of how visible the client is in search and how that visibility is trending.

-3) Add context under every chart (yes, seriously)
+3. Add context under every chart

-In the SEO sample, the guide recommends using a short section summary to explain what the data means and adding short sentences under graphs to explain trends.
+In the SEO sample, the guide recommends using a short section summary to explain what the data means, and adding short sentences under graphs to explain trends.
+This is one of the biggest reporting game changers for client engagement.

 Instead of: